cryptobern/thetacrypt/src/protocols/readme.md

 # Tests
 Tests are written in `\test` directory, using either the `#[test]` attribute for unit tests or the `tokio::test` for integration tests.
-Run the tests with `cargo test`.
+Always run the tests when making changes to the `protocols` code.
+You can do that using `cargo test`.

-Remark: The tests in `test-rpc-client-*.rs` files require some server instances to be running, otherwise they will fail.
+**Remark**: The tests in `test-rpc-client-*.rs` files require 4 server instances to be running, otherwise they will fail.
+Start these server instances exactly as described above and then run the tests.